 UCLAN research project (2018)

 Personal guidance.
-Every student has opportunities for guidance interviews with a number of personnel including the Transition and Family Support Worker (a trained Careers Advisor) based in school, the work experience coordinator, Helen Hay, who is based at The Carers Centre but is a regular visitor to school, conducts Interviews prior to work placements and attends the Meet and Greet with the employer and learner on the first session, and the Transition Social Worker (Blackpool or Lancashire) in addition to having access to relevant visiting professionals.
+Every student has opportunities for guidance interviews with a number of personnel including the Transition and Family Support Worker (a trained Careers Advisor) based in school, the work experience coordinator, Helen Hay, who is based at The Carers Centre but is a regular visitor to school, and is based at Highfurlong one day a week to support access to placements, conducts Interviews prior to work placements and attends the Meet and Greet with the employer and learner on the first session, and the Transition Social Worker (Blackpool or Lancashire) in addition to having access to relevant visiting professionals.
 The Annual Review for all pupils has a focus on independence and employment opportunities and for the students who have Collaborative meetings there is an opportunity to discuss around transition and career choices as appropriate.

 Provision at Highfurlong is designed to meet the needs of the individual young person and fully support their pathway, we offer a bespoke package based on needs and interests.
 In addition we have a number of interactive books illustrating our post 16 offer, which are available to borrow.